 – Don’t worry!
 We have the answers to those questions and more below.
-There are plenty of options for sightseeing, hiking, and having an overall amazing experience.
+There are plenty of great options for sightseeing, hiking, and having an amazing experience…

 While in Petra, you perhaps also want to take the time for a visit to Petra kitchen.
 It’s a great option for the shorter days of winter!
 There you can learn to cook traditional meals with local women.
-This is a fantastic opportunity to engage with locals, sample delicious dishes, and learn more about the fundamental importance of food and hospitality in Jordanian culture.
+Additionally, it is a fantastic opportunity to engage with locals, sample delicious dishes, and learn more about the fundamental importance of food and hospitality in Jordanian culture.

-And last but not least, there are also in the city of Amman many things to keep you occupied such as art galleries, restaurants, cafes, cultural centers, concerts, historical sites, or local markets.
+And last but not least, there are also many options in the capital city of Amman.
+In Amman there are art galleries, restaurants, cafes, cultural centers, concerts, historical sites, or local markets.
 (As travel experts, we would be happy to recommend some options specific to your trip.)

-Practically, if you are visiting between December and February: Do pack WARM CLOTHES!
-Although it may seem that the temperature is higher in Jordan than your home country, the feel of the temperature can be quite different – and there can even be snow!
-Layers are advisable, as it means you can react flexibly to changing temperatures (day/night, inside/outside), plus a decent coat, sturdy shoes, and warm socks.
+Practically, if you are visiting between December and February: Do pack warm cloths!
+Although it may seem that the temperature is higher in Jordan than your home country, the feel of the temperature can be quite different.
+There can even be snow!
+Wearing layers is advisable, as it means you can react flexibly to changing temperatures (day/night, inside/outside), plus a decent coat, sturdy shoes, and warm socks.

 Indoor heating may be different than what you are used to from your home country as well.
-In Jordan we have room heaters (hot water carrying wall units), AC units (that are also able to blow hot air), and space heaters (electric or gas) as primary heat sources.
+In Jordan the buildings generally have room heaters (hot water carrying wall units), AC units (that are also able to blow hot air), or space heaters (electric or gas) as primary heat sources.
 That is instead of central heating like more modern buildings and areas.
 Hotels should always be comfortably heated in the winter.
-However, houses and older buildings are very often poorly isolated.
-This means even inside buildings re often rthat the floors are quite cold.
-Warm slippers in your suitcase are advisable.
-If you often get cold at night it would be be good to have a hot water bottle as well.
+However, houses and older buildings are very often poorly insulated.
+So even inside buildings, you may want to wear a light jacket.

 Preparation is key, so be sure to check the weather forecast before you come for any signs of rain/snow!